William-Robert-Robertson/WildCamera/Development_Environment/Practical_Electronics/Soldering.md

 Make sure that the surfaces to be soldered are clean.
 Small pen-style cleaners with fine glass wool core are perfect for this - if one of these isn't available then a small piece of very fine sandpaper is an option - fine steel wool can be used but this is not recommended because tiny fragments of steel wool can short-circuit delicate electronics.
 After physical cleaning, a layer of flux in solvent keeps the surface fresh and safe from oxidation.

+#### Special Situations

+Conventional soldering covers almost all requirements but there are some rare special situations where specialist techniques are required - for example ultrasonic soldering to attach terminals to batteries which would be damaged by heat.

+#### Horror stories

+There are horror stories from the past about attempts to use plumbing solder or plumbing flux for electronics - this doesn't end well and seldom seems to happen now.

 #### Ask for help

 I'm usually here to help with things like this 🙂